Cognitive therapy in Highgate, North London

 Although I can help with various issues, most people who come to see me are suffering from stress, depression or anxiety.
 If you are suffering from chronic stress you may feel deeply fatigued, irritable and unable to concentrate.
 You might be struggling to cope, feeling like everything is just too much at home or work.
 When people are stressed they suffer from psychological (feeling angry or depressed, negative or panicky thoughts), physiological (headaches, shortness of breath, racing heartbeat) and behavioural (being snappy with colleagues or family members, being unable to switch off or relax) symptoms – chronic stress makes life extremely unpleasant, so it's important to address it as soon as possible.

 If you are depressed, you may have a hard time at work, in your relationships and as a parent – it casts a shadow over every moment of your day.
-Judging by all the research into depression – as well as my experience of helping dozens of people to recover from depression – I believe that no-one need suffer in silence; and that most people with depression can feel a great deal better with the right treatment, support and encouragement.
+Judging by all the research into depression – as well as my experience of helping dozens of people to recover from it – I believe that no-one need suffer in silence; and that most people with depression can feel a great deal better with the right treatment, support and encouragement.
 If you are depressed, I would very much like to help – please email me at email@example.com or use the contact form to get in touch.
 Or do contact your GP or one of the many excellent mental health charities (such as Mind or the Depression Alliance).

 If you are suffering from anxiety, day-to-day life may be a real struggle.
 You might have a hard time concentrating, making decisions or sleeping, have various physical symptoms and even panic attacks.
 But, like depression, anxiety can be treated with the right help and support.
 Cognitive behaviour therapy (CBT) is proven to be the most effective approach for stress, depression and anxiety.
 Again, please contact me for help, talk to your GP or visit Anxiety UK.